OlivierLD/raspberry-coffee/NMEA.multiplexer/examples.md

 ![](./docimages/oled.01.jpg)
 ![](./docimages/oled.02.jpg)

-Yet another one, with a Nokia-5110 small screen
+Yet another one, with a Nokia-5110 small screen, fed from another forwarder.

 ![](./docimages/Nokia5110.jpg)

+Notice the small potentiometer to dim the display's light.

 #### Weather Station
 Feed the NMEA Multiplexer with the Weather Station from SwitchDoc labs.